OpenMoonRay/openmoonray-docs/docs/moonray/lights/index.md

 * [SphereLight](https://github.com/dreamworksanimation/manhattan/blob/main/docs/moonray/lights/Light.md)
 * [SpotLight](https://github.com/dreamworksanimation/manhattan/blob/main/docs/moonray/lights/Light.md)

 Two of the light types - DistantLight and EnvLight - are treated as having their illuminating surface at infinity.
-The remaining six types are considered local lights in the sense that their 3D positions are determined by spatial coordites (for instance, a SphereLight is positioned by setting its *center* attribute).
+The remaining six types are considered local lights in the sense that their 3D positions are determined by spatial coordinates (for instance, a SphereLight is positioned by setting its *center* attribute).

 Many attributes are shared by all light types.
 The full set of shared attributes can be found in the documetation for each individual light, but basic examples include:
 * node_xform - the light's transformation matrix